eProsima/code-style/README.md

 ### Preprocessor Directives

 The hash mark `#` that starts a preprocessor directive should always be at the beginning of the line.
-Even when preprocessor directives are within the body of indented code, the directives should start at the beginning of the line.
+Even when preprocessor directives are within a block of indented code, the directives should start at the beginning of the line.

 There should be a comment after `#endif` indicating the `#if` which is ending.
-This is even more important when the scope of the `#if` is great enough and there may be doubts.
+This is even more important when the scope of the `#if` is great enough, and there may be doubts.

 ```c++
     ProtocolVersion_t():